-12 Another potential approach is for the agency to include fallback provisions in its rules.
+10 Another potential approach is for the agency to include fallback provisions in its rules.
 When the legality of an agency's preferred regulatory course is not well established, the agency may know what its preferred second-best alternative would be were a reviewing court to determine that the agency's preferred course is unlawful.
-The agency could approach this scenario by taking both courses of action through the notice-and-comment process, then promulgating a rule that imposes its preferred course of action and specifies that the second-best alternative will take effect if a reviewing court holds its preferred action to be unlawful.
-Fallback provisions raise a number of novel legal issues, such as how to distinguish between fallback provisions and severability clauses; whether a petitioner may lack standing when challenging a rule with a valid fallback provision; how to perform a cost-benefit analysis of the fallback provision; what is the effective date of the fallback provision; whether the provision would require an alternative CFR section; and what constitutes the administrative record when reviewing fallback provisions.
+The agency could approach this scenario by taking both courses of action through the notice-and-comment process, then promulgating a rule that imposes its preferred action to be unlawful.
+Fallback provisions raise a number of novel legal issues, such as how to distinguish between fallback provision; how to perform a cost-benefit analysis of the fallback provision; whether the provision would require an alternative CFR section; and what constitutes the administrative record when reviewing fallback provisions.
 These issues require further research and therefore the use of fallback provisions is beyond the scope of this Recommendation.

-could argue that the provisions of a rule should be severed; that an infirmity was harmless error; or Once an agency promulgates its rules, it has other ways to aid courts as they consider whether valid provisions of a rule may remain in place.
-Courts may often benefit from briefing regarding appropriate remedies from both agencies and opposing parties.
-Input on whether the provisions of a rule should be severed; whether an infirmity was harmless error; or whether the rule should be remanded without vacatur may be particularly helpful to courts.
+49 regarding appropriate remedies from both agencies and opposing parties.11 Input on whether the 50 provisions of a rule should be severed; whether an infirmity was harmless error; or whether the 51 rule should be remanded without vacatur may be particularly helpful to courts.12

-Agencies and other parties involved in litigation could benefit from a briefing policy that the court should remand the rule without vacating it.
-Agencies might also benefit from a briefing policy that allowsencourages them to submit briefing on remedies separately from briefing on the.
-Some agencies have reported that they are concerned that they will signal weakness to courts by raising the issue of remedies in their merits, thus ameliorating the fear that a judge will infer briefs.
-Other parties may also be wary of raising remedies in briefing, especially early in the litigation.
-A briefing policy that an agency is uncertain about its positions on the merits.
-The briefing policy could allow agencies would allow parties to submit supplemental briefing on remedies in cases where their which courts believe they will likely hold a rule unlawful, or it could, alternatively, that would require agencies parties to submit anyall plausible arguments on, including those related to remedies, in their opening briefs on the merits, could alleviate these concerns and encourage parties to provide input on remedies to courts.
+52 Agencies and other parties involved in litigation could benefit from a briefing policy that 53 encourages them to submit briefing on remedies.
+Some agencies have reported that they are concerned that they will signal weakness to courts by raising the issue of remedies in their merits 54 briefs.13 Other parties may also be wary of raising remedies in briefing, especially early in the 55 litigation.
+A briefing policy that would allow parties to submit supplemental briefing on 56 remedies in cases in which courts believe they will likely hold a rule unlawful, or, alternatively, 57 that would require parties to submit all plausible arguments, including those related to remedies, 58 59 in their opening briefs on the merits, could alleviate these concerns and encourage parties to provide input on remedies to courts.
+60 This Recommendation offers best practices and factors for agencies to consider before 61 and after promulgating rules as they seek to avoid the unintended consequences of a court striking down an entire rule when portions of the rule are valid.
+Not every rule will lend itself to these techniques, but adopting them in appropriate cases may produce significant benefits for agencies, regulated entities, regulatory beneficiaries, and the public.